 Laura has much experience working with children of all ages, but specifically has extensive training in working with children 18 months to 10 years of age.
 She specializes in intensive early childhood programs with an emphasis in language development through extensive work with non-verbal children.
 In addition to designing programs, Laura has been certified in a range of specializations including the acclaimed Handwriting Without Tears.
 When she is not working.
 Laura enjoys traveling and spending quality time with her husband Oscar and their three children.

-Chasady Garcia, M.Ed., BCBA – Behavior Analyst
+Natalija Milutinovic, M.Ed., BCBA – Behavior Analyst

 Meghan Acuna, B.S., BCaBA – Clinical Assistant